-Considering the difference in the contribution of funds under SPV owned by GOI & GOM vis-a-vis BOT model, it is recommended to implement the project under SPV model (completely Government Funded) as per the funding pattern given in Table 16.11.
-However, the state government may also explore the other sources of revenue from Transit Oriented Development and Value Capture Financing, which will be made available to metro authorities to meet out the O&M Expenses and servicing the debt properly.
+Although the contribution of funds under DBFOT model as per Table 15.13 is lesser than the SPV owned by GOI & GOM, it is better to implement the metro extension from Gaimukh to Shivaji Chowk (Mira Road) as this is not the standalone metro project but the extension of Line 4 and integrated with other metro lines of MMRDA.
+It will be possible to recover the capital outflow in 7 years and 2 months to MMRDA as per the cash flow at Table 15.12.
+Hence, it is recommended to implement the project under SPV model (completely Government Funded) as per the funding pattern given in Table 15.9.
+However, the state government may also explore the other sources of revenue from Transit Oriented Development and Value Capture Financing, which will be made available to metro authorities to meet out the O&M Expenses and servicing the debt properly in case various assumptions made could not be materialise.